Strength-based practice: Key elements

 The strength-based approach is often referred to as a response to more deficit-focused or pathological approaches.
 For example, Erik Laursen and Laura Nissen noted that in the field of youth justice, the mainstream corrections model focuses on risks, needs and addressing weaknesses.
 Alternatively, the strength-based approach enhances strengths and builds on characteristics that are already present in individuals.

 Although applied differently depending on the population and service, the approach has been characterized as a philosophy or lens through which people are viewed and through which programs and agencies operate.
 According to Diane Powell and Catherine Batsche, a strength-based philosophy is a critical belief, an all-pervasive attitude that informs a professional's interactions with clients.
-Ideally, an entire agency will adopt the approach, and, through ongoing training, this attitude-change will occur in all staff, transforming the way they view their work, their colleagues, and, of course, the people and communities they work with.
+Ideally, an entire agency will adopt the approach, and, through ongoing training, this attitude-change will occur in all staff, transforming the way they view their work, their colleagues, and the people and communities they work with.

 This strength-based philosophy holds the core belief that all individuals have strengths and resources.
 The focus of the practice is on a person's skills, interests, and support systems.
 Its simple premise is to identify what is going well, how to do more of it, and how to build on it.